dvanmosselbeen/dvm-docs/Programming/gonzui.md

 ## Additional notes

-If we have some weird characters in us path, `gonzui` will crash.
+If we have some weird characters in our path, `gonzui` will crash.
 Better to avoid weird characters.
 If you look to your path and see a `?` character in it.
 Modify the directory of the file!